2016 Historic Preservation & Downtown Conference

 2:15pm - 3:15pm (space limited to 25 people per tour)

-All tours meet at the entrance to the Sally Fox Conference Center and are limited to 25 people per tour.
+Tours are limited to 25 people per tour.
 Conference participants are required to pre-register for the tours.
 A list of registered participants will be provided to security staff in advance of the tours.
 Attendees must attend the tour for which they registered.
 No last minute changes will be allowed due to security at the complex.

 Reflections - Art and Story at the Waterbury State Complex- Join State Curator, David Schutz on a tour of public art at the Waterbury Complex.
 Meet the artists and hear how each work of art reflects the history, people, place, and community of Waterbury and the State Office Complex.
 Presenter: David Schutz, State Curator; Sara Lee Terrat, Artist (offered at 1:00pm and 2:15pm)